py4j/py4j/py4j-web/getting_started.rst

   >>> stack.getInternalList()
   [u'Third item', u'First item', u'First item', u'Second item']

-As of version 0.4, Py4J does not support the conversion from pure Python lists to Java list.
-This is a feature that will likely be implemented future versions.
+By default, Py4J does not support the conversion from pure Python lists to Java list.
+It is possible to ask Py4J to automatically perform this conversion or to use one of the explicit converter.
+See :ref:`Collections Conversion <collections_conversion>` for more information.

 Python has powerful introspection abilities that are slowly being replicated by Py4J.
 For example, a JavaGateway allows you to list all the members available in